openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

     path-to-test?junit-select:class:enclosing-class-name$nested-class-name

-Note that ij this case, the string after `class:` is the binary name of the nested class, as returned by `Class::getName`.
+Note that in this case, the string after `class:` is the binary name of the nested class, as returned by `Class::getName`.

 See [How do I specify which tests to run?](#how-do-i-specify-which-tests-to-run).